If you came to this page directly, you might wish to read a page with an introduction to this section first.

 It has forty rows of seats; between the tenth and eleventh from the bottom occurs a row of eight boxes or small apartments, capable of holding about twelve spectators each; fourteen rows higher, a similar row of boxes occupies the place of the middle seats, and at the top of all there is a third tier of boxes excavated in the rocky side of the hill, upon the declivity of which the theatre is built.
 On both wings of the theatre are vaults.

 The "boxes" Burckhardt noted here and at the Southern Theatre of Jerash are no longer identifiable in the current building, which has been partially reconstructed to make it safely accessible by modern audiences.
+You may wish to see some well preserved Roman theatres at Aspendos in Turkey and Orange in France.

 Columns near the theatre